asncd/MIMOSCA/chimeric_corrector/readme.md

 <img src="http://i.imgur.com/olgUb2b.jpg" alt="Perseus" width="307" height="203">

-**Perseus**, is a slighlty more sophisticated option, in which the user specifies labels for cells and a set of genes that should be relatively unique for that populaiton.
+**Perseus**, is a slighlty more sophisticated option, in which the user specifies labels for cells and a set of genes that should be relatively unique for that population.
 A random forest classifier is trained on the dataset using a diverse set of features.
 A filter is applied using the out of bag probability estimates to remove chimeric molecules.